 Recent Bio (Summer, 2016):

 David’s work often uses place as a metaphor for person, drawing on inner and outer landscapes to explore his experiences as father, son, and partner.
-His poems have appeared in San Pedro River Review, Blue Hour Magazine, Contemporary American Voices, and T(OUR), among others.
-Recent poems have appeared, or are forthcoming, in Yellow Chair Review, and Watershed: A Journal of the Susquehanna.
-He’s a winner of the University Prize from the Academy of American Poets, and currently, has two chapbooks (and working on a third) in search of a publisher.
-An avid birder and book nerd, he runs a small branch library in the Wilkes-Barre area, where he also edits Word Fountain, the Literary Magazine of the Osterhout Free Library.
+David has poems recently published or forthcoming in 2 Bridges Review, Barely South Review, and Yellow Chair Review.
+His poems have been printed in journals and magazines like San Pedro River Review, Blue Hour Magazine, Contemporary American Voices, and T(OUR).
+He’s also a winner of the University Prize from the Academy of American Poets.
+His chapbook Moons, Roads, and Rivers will be published later this year by Finishing Line Press.
+An avid birder and book nerd, David runs a small branch library in the Wilkes-Barre area, where he also edits Word Fountain, the Literary Magazine of the Osterhout Free Library.

 In My Own Words